jsgosnell/Starter_code/README.md

 click Browse and make an Assignments folder if you want.
 Whatever you choose, the project will be saved in new folder in that location using the name you chose.
 Note you may need to enter your github username and password to create the repository.
+If you receive other errors, you may need handle the github token authorization first (more info below in the **Github 2-factor authentication (required as of Fall 2021)** section!)

 Go to the next section (**Now we can actually work in R**) to get started